10 Travel "Must-Haves" That You Can Live Without

 While every destination admittedly comes with its own set of packing requirements (a water purification pen would be pretty handy in some places) and certain factors (like traveling with small children) warrant an exception, it seems kind of silly that many people feel the need to travel with all the comforts of home — isn’t the reason we go traveling in the first place to experience someplace else?
 Next time you travel, try to avoid lugging along these travel "essentials."
-(See also: 40 Most Useful Travel Websites That Can Save You a Fortune)

 They’re big, they’re heavy, and even though they usually have wheels, they can still be a pain to cart everywhere.
 What’s worse, their size can fool you into thinking that any extra space after packing needs to be filled, prompting you to pack something else you don’t need.
 Condense your possessions into a backpack for a more flexible, less cumbersome trip.
 You’d be surprised how much they can hold, and provided you meet certain size requirements, backpacks can also help you avoid the headaches of checking your bags.